Advancing Interns’ Research Competence Using Low-Burden, High-Benefit Strategies

 1 CE Hour.

 APA’s Profession Wide Competency (PWC) in Research can be a particularly challenging one for most internship sites to identify strategies for training interns.
 This is due to the emphasis on the development of clinical skills during the internship year and the lack of research opportunities at most clinical sites.
-This training will first review the research skills interns must have upon completion of the internship and why they are important.
-Then, traditional and creative ideas will be offered for helping interns learn how to critically evaluate and disseminate research or other scholarly information during internship in ways that are low-burden and beneficial to the agency.
+The session begins with a structured review of the core research-related skills interns are expected to demonstrate by the completion of internship, including the ability to critically evaluate empirical literature, apply research findings to clinical practice, and disseminate research or other scholarly information.
+Emphasis is placed on why these competencies remain essential even in clinically intensive training environments and how they support evidence-based practice, program evaluation, and professional development.
+The presenter will then discuss both traditional and innovative strategies for integrating research training into internship didactics, direct service activities, supervision, and additional projects with minimal burden on faculty and agency resources.

 Learning Objectives